01 of 06

-- Cut two rectangles of stabilized white fabric that each measure 11x19 inch.
+- Cut two rectangles of stabilized white fabric measuring 11x19 inches each.

 - Cut a 5x7-inch rectangle out of the two lower corners of each piece.
 The 7-inch side of the cut out pieces should be along the long edge of the rectangle.

 - If you are making this hat for an 18-inch doll, cut 5x8-1/2-inch rectangles and cut out 2-1/4x3-inch rectangles from the corners.

 - Sew around all of the edges with a 1/4-inch seam allowance, leaving a 3-inch opening on the bottom of the "T" shape.